150 Random Facts So Interesting You’ll Say, “OMG!”

 Mr. Cherry Breaks All the Records You’ve Never Heard Of

-The year 2018 has seen a lot of world records beaten, from the cat with the longest tail to the most layers on a ball of paint.
-Once again, it was a banner year for Japan’s record breaker for most records broken: Cherry Yoshitake, a children’s entertainer who goes by “Mr. Cherry.”
-This year alone, Mr. Cherry set one-minute records for the most pairs of underwear pulled on (36), the most baked beans eaten (71), and the most apples bobbed (37).
+Japan’s record breaker for most records broken is Cherry Yoshitake, a children’s entertainer who goes by “Mr. Cherry.”
+In 2018 alone, Mr. Cherry set one-minute records for the most pairs of underwear pulled on (36), the most baked beans eaten (71), and the most apples bobbed (37).